DevSaadSaboor/Logistics_System/README.md

 pytest test/test_shipment_advanced.py -v
 ```

+---

 ## Notes

-- Shipment tracking masks the recipient phone number and returns the full status history.
-- Tracking numbers are generated in the format `TRK-XXXXXXXX`.
+- Tracking numbers are generated in the format `TRK-XXXXXXXX`
-- Shipment creation automatically writes an initial `CREATED` status log entry.
+- Shipment creation automatically writes an initial `CREATED` entry to the status log
-- `expected_delivery_date` is **auto-calculated** on the server at creation time — clients do not provide it.
-- The delivery date calculation uses real geocoding (Geopy + Nominatim) and the Haversine formula, skips weekends, and factors in shipment weight.
-- The `Shipment_Status_Log` table records every status transition with a timestamp, location, and the ID of the user who made the update.
+- The `Shipment_Status_Log` table records every status transition with a timestamp, location, and the ID of the acting user
+- The recipient phone number is masked in public tracking responses
-- The `embedding` column is `nullable` — shipments without AI processing simply won't appear as candidates in similarity search results.
+- The `embedding` column is nullable — shipments without AI processing are excluded from similarity search results
-- Embeddings are generated using OpenAI's `text-embedding-3-small` (1536 dimensions) and stored via `pgvector`.
 - The RAG assistant uses a separate PGVector collection (`logistics_docs`) populated from `data/logistics_docs.txt`.
-Re-run the ingestion script whenever that file is updated.
+Re-run the ingestion script whenever that file is updated

+---

 ## License

-This project is intended for educational and portfolio use.
+This project is intended for **educational and portfolio use**.